 After delivering a load of sand the crew asked a coworker and I if we’d go load ourselves with class 5 gravel at a pit just a few miles from the job site.
 Even though it’d been more than fifteen years since I had been in the cab of a loader I was able to get three loads on the truck. –QBall45

 With the construction season winding down dump truck work is starting to get sporadic.
 When the Boss indicates that you have two options, either come in late and work for only a few hours or wash equipment, the choice is rather easy.
-I washed a pair of dozens and the washbay floor.
-(I should have gotten a picture of the dozens side by side.
+I washed a pair of dozers and the washbay floor.
+(I should have gotten a picture of the dozers side by side.
 If I do I’ll add it.) –QBall45

 The Boss asked if I’d make a run to take a paver track for warranty replacement.
 With the torn track unloaded and the new one loaded I was on my way back to the shop.